 If you are developing one application with the data provided by datasets of the Open Data Hub project, send an email with a short description, an email contact and its status and we’ll add it to the list.

 https://www.suedtirol.info/en This portal is the official touristic site of the South Tyrol region.
-It uses the data extracted from the Datasets in the Tourism Domain to display events in the region of South Tyrol and other useful information to help tourists organise their holiday in South Tyrol.
+It uses the data extracted from the Datasets to display events in the region of South Tyrol and other useful information to help tourists organise their holiday in South Tyrol.
 All information are available also for every region that composes South Tyrol, including historical remark and proposed taste itinerary.

 Additionally, it is also possible to subscribe to the newsletter, to browse or search for events and points of interest.
 For most of the points of interest there are suggestions for hiking tracks or walks to reach them.

 Hotel description and availability with options for booking are additional services offered by the site.